-From 4pm to midnight, Thursday 12 October, due to essential maintenance work our online services for school admissions, free school meals and free 2 year-old childcare will not be available.
+From 8am to midday, Friday 23 February, due to essential maintenance work our online services for school admissions, free school meals and free 2 year-old childcare will not be available.
 Please do not try to use these services during this time.
 We apologise for any inconvenience.

 Every child in reception, year 1 or year 2 at school is automatically offered free school meals, without parents or carers having to apply.